 Regardless of whether you are experiencing side effects or not, using the ramp of your machine might be an excellent idea for a sleep apnea patient.

 This setting allows the air pressure to begin at a lower level and then work its way up to the final pressure set on the CPAP machine.

 This could eliminate a number of side effects.
 You get more and more comfortable with the CPAP mask.
 Your mask feels less foreign on your skin as you allow yourself to grow used to its effect.

-CPAP treatment comes with quite a bit of side effects.
+There's a lot to take into consideration when it comes to CPAP machine side effects.
 At the same time, most of these side effects can be dealt with with quick fixes.

 For a patient with sleep apnea, it’s much more harmful to not follow a doctor’s instructions when it comes to CPAP therapy.
 The side effects are mostly uncomfortable but certainly not a huge threat to your daily life.

 If you don’t adhere to the CPAP treatment, health problems can range from a heart attack, fatigue, high blood pressure to heart arrhythmias.
 Not adhering to your doctor’s instructions can also prove to be fatal.
 Thus, be extra mindful while undergoing CPAP treatment.